github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets.md

 * **Merge method**: Method to use when merging changes from pull requests.
 * **Build concurrency**: Limit the number of queued pull requests requesting checks and workflow runs at the same time.
   * This setting controls when merge queue dispatches the `merge_group.checks_requested` webhook event, which triggers {% data variables.product.prodname_actions %} workflows that are configured to run on `merge_group`.
 For more information, see "[AUTOTITLE](/webhooks/webhook-events-and-payloads#merge_group)."
-  * For example, if there are 5 pull requests added to the queue and the build concurrency setting is 3, merge queue will dispatch the `checks_requested` event for the first 3 pull requeusts.
+  * For example, if there are 5 pull requests added to the queue and the build concurrency setting is 3, merge queue will dispatch the `checks_requested` event for the first 3 pull requests.
 When it receives a result for one of those pull requests, merge queue will dispatch the event for the 4th pull request, and so on.
 * **Minimum/maximum group size**: The number of pull requests that will be merged together in a group.
 * **Wait time to meet minimum group size (minutes)**: The time the merge queue will wait after the first pull request is added to the queue for the minimum group size to be met.
 After this time has elapsed, the minimum group size will be ignored and a smaller group will be merged.
 * **Require all queue entries to pass required checks**: